-- Unreserved payloads: The number of active payloads you want started and pre-running but not connected to players.
+- Unreserved payloads: The number of active payloads (used payload slots) you want started and pre-running but not connected to players.
 They provide spare game server capacity that is ready for when a new game server is needed for your game.

-- Free payload capacity: The amount of unused machine resource available at any time, measured in payloads.
-The scaler keeps the amount of available machine resource within your specified range (in this example, between 2-4 payloads).
+- Free payload capacity: The amount of unused machine resource available at any time, measured in payloads (available payload slots).
+The scaler keeps the number of available payload slots within your specified range (between 2-4 in this example).
 This range allows you to maintain a specific minimum amount of server readiness and at the same time manage the cost, by specifying the maximum amount that is kept ready at any time.

 The following images show how the scaler allocates server space (bare-metal machines or cloud servers) according to your specifications above and the number of payloads you reserve.